microsoft/botbuilder-js/libraries/botbuilder/etc/botbuilder.api.md

 import { Activity } from 'botbuilder-core';
 import { ActivityHandler } from 'botbuilder-core';
 import { ActivityHandlerBase } from 'botbuilder-core';
-import { AdaptiveCardActionResponse } from 'botbuilder-core';
+import { AdaptiveCardInvokeResponse } from 'botbuilder-core';
 import { AppBasedLinkQuery } from 'botbuilder-core';
 import { AppCredentials } from 'botframework-connector';
 import { AttachmentData } from 'botbuilder-core';